Ch-rode/Customer-Behaviour-Prediction/README.md

 # Prediction-Customer-Behaviour
-Data downloaded from **IBM Sample Data Sets** for **customer retention programs**.
+(This is a project created for a university assignment) Data downloaded from **IBM Sample Data Sets** for **customer retention programs**.
 The goal of this work is to create an analysis in order to **predict consumer behaviour**.
 The project is subdivided in the following steps:
 • Data Preparation